cardano-foundation/developer-portal/docs/operate-a-stake-pool/register-stake-pool.md

 Estimated transaction fee: Lovelace 172189
 ```

-So now we replace the 1 ADA to 172189 Lovelace in our calculation
+So now we replace the 1 ada with 172189 Lovelace in our calculation:

 ```
 txOut=$((9497237500-${stakePoolDeposit}-172189))